The Expulsion All men's bones

 A dam earns his bread in the sweat of his face.
 Eve suckles Cain in the background while holding a distaff.
 This is an allusion to the famous saying, "When Adam delved and Eve span, Who was then the gentleman?"

-Holbein had also produced a series of illustrations for The Old Testament.
-When publishing Bibles and Bible picture books, these illustrations were often complemented with the first four pictures from the dance of death: Creation, Temptation and Fall, The Expulsion from Paradise and Life After the Fall.
-The picture to the right is from a book from 1547 with Holbein's illustrations from The Old Testament — spiffed up with sundry Bible quotes and didactic poems.
-On the right part of the picture is Noah's Ark.
+Holbein also produced a series of illustrations for The Old Testament. under the name Historiarum veteris instrumenti Icones ad vivum expressae.
+The publishers included the first four pictures from the dance of death: Creation, Temptation and Fall, the Expulsion from Paradise and Life After the Fall.
+The picture to the right is from a 1547 edition; on the right part of the picture is Noah's Ark.

 Variations: Aldegrever, as he is wont to, makes a free interpretation, and Eberhard Kieser copies Aldegrever.

 Birckmann has added broken branches in the foreground and trees in the background.
-Hollar and Deuchar copies Birckmann.
+Hollar and Deuchar copy Birckmann.

 Aldegrever (1541)